 Nine times out of 10, industry jargon is not helpful.
 Try to connect your message to the emotions of the listener by creating a scenario they can relate to and understand.
 That’s what will result in further conversation.

-5. Tell a story.
+5. Weave in a story.

-Once you’ve hooked them, it may be story time.
+Once you’ve hooked them, it may be storytime.
 Maybe you’ve been working with a family for several years while they worked to build their credit so they could buy a home and have just finished up the loan process with them.

 Or maybe you’ve just helped a family get an accepted offer due to your unique loan program that provides a financial guarantee for an on-time close.
 These stories are powerful and relatable to what’s happening in the current market.